-Risk Assessment Mitigating factors

-Financial

-Reduced availability or increased cost of arranging or servicing debt Breach of borrowing covenants Significant increases in interest rates Likelihood: Moderate Impact: High Overall change in risk from last year: Decreased The Company has three lenders Interest cover covenant waivers were in place during the year Target net gearing of 25% LTV on property portfolio 82% of drawn debt facilities at a fixed rate of interest Significant unencumbered properties available to cure any potential breaches of LTV covenants Ongoing monitoring and management of the forecast liquidity and covenant position

-Operational

-Inadequate performance, controls or systems operated by the Investment Manager Likelihood: Low Impact: High Overall change in risk from last year: No change Ongoing review of performance by independent Board of Directors Outsourced internal audit function reporting directly to the Audit and Risk Committee External depositary with responsibility for safeguarding assets and performing cash monitoring

-Regulatory and legal

-Adverse impact of new or revised legislation or regulations, or by changes in the interpretation or enforcement of existing government policy, laws and regulations Non-compliance with the REIT regime26 or changes to the Company's tax status Likelihood: Moderate Impact: High Overall change in risk from last year: Decreased Strong compliance culture External professional advisers are engaged to review and advise upon control environment, ensure regulatory compliance and advise on the impact of changes due to the COVID-19 pandemic Business model and culture embraces FCA principles REIT regime compliance is considered by the Board in assessing the Company's financial position and setting dividends and by the Investment Manager in making operational decisions
+RISK TYPE LIKELIHOOD IMPACT IN RISK FROM LAST YEAR RISK MITIGATING FACTORS 2.
+Decreases in property portfolio valuation Moderate High ↓ Decreased Decreases in sector-specific ERVs Loss of contractual revenue Tenants exercising contractual breaks or not renewing at lease expiry Market pricing affecting value Change in demand for space Properties concentrated in a specific geographical location or sector Reduced property market sentiment and investor demand Lack of transactional evidence Active property portfolio diversification between office, industrial (distribution, manufacturing and warehousing), retail warehousing, high street retail and other Investment policy limits the Company's property portfolio to no more than 50% in any specific sector or geographical region Smaller lot-size business model limits exposure to individual asset values High-quality assets in good locations should remain popular with investors 3.
+Financial Moderate High Decreased Reduced availability or increased cost of arranging or servicing debt Breach of borrowing covenants Significant increases in interest rates The Company has three lenders Interest cover covenant waivers were in place during the year Target net gearing of 25% LTV on property portfolio 82% of drawn debt facilities at a fixed rate of interest Significant unencumbered properties available to cure any potential breaches of LTV covenants Ongoing monitoring and management of the forecast liquidity and covenant position 4.
+Operational Low High ← No change Inadequate performance, controls or systems operated by the Investment Manager Ongoing review of performance by independent Board of Directors Outsourced internal audit function reporting directly to the Audit and Risk Committee External depositary with responsibility for safeguarding assets and performing cash monitoring 5.
+Regulatory and legal Moderate High ↓ Decreased Adverse impact of new or revised legislation or regulations, or by changes in the interpretation or enforcement of existing government policy, laws and regulations Non-compliance with the REIT regime 27 or changes to the Company's tax status Strong compliance culture External professional advisers are engaged to review and advise upon control environment, ensure regulatory compliance and advise on the impact of changes due to the COVID-19 pandemic Business model and culture embraces FCA principles REIT regime compliance is considered by the Board in assessing the Company's financial position and setting dividends and by the Investment Manager in making operational decisions